jeffozozo/IT2300/product_adminSpec.md

 - Clicking “Delete” prompts a confirmation dialog.
 - If confirmed, deletes the product from the database.
-- If the product is part of any existing orders, the deletion should either:
+- If the product is part of any existing orders, the product cannot be deleted.
-  - Be restricted with a warning message, or
-  - Cascade according to the database’s foreign key rules (implementation-dependent)
+- this implies that the product has a 'status' like active or inactive.
+(TODO)

 ### 5. Search and Filter